 Henry stared at her, eyes bulging.
 "That was fun."

 Sarah suppressed a chuckle.
 "You should dismount first."

 Henry grinned at Sarah and extended his hand.
 She allowed a slight smile and placed her hand into his.
-Henry felt a shiver of nerves at the contact.
-Her skin felt so soft and smooth.
-He had expected her hand to be calloused from all of the time she'd spent working on automobiles.
+Henry felt a tingle of nerves at the contact.
+Sarah's palm was calloused, but it felt as warm and comforting as a blanket.

 They made their way into the park, passing through the opening in the short wooden fence.
 Then they drifted towards the rolling fields on the west side of the park.
 They stopped at the top of a tall hill.
 Sarah spread the sheet on the soft grass and settled down.